Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 ANALYZE DB LINK USAGE
 ---------------------
-runMigration.sh on the SOURCE database lists all DB LINKs it contains together with an indication of whether the link is functional.
+runMigration.sh on the SOURCE database lists all DB LINKs together with an indication of whether each link is functional.

 In the first instance, this should be discussed with the Application owner to confirm whether listed DB LINKs are required.
 We cannot assume that a functioning DB LINK is actually required by the Application; I've seen many cases where functioning DB LINKs have been created, found to be no longer required but not dropped.
 In other cases, DB LINKs are redefined at run-time according to some dynamic routing requirement.